emqx/emqx-docs/en_US/deploy/install-macOS.md

 The default user name and password are `admin` & `public`.
 You will be prompted to change the default password once logged in.

-To stop emqx:
+To stop EMQX:

-* `emqx stop` or `bin/emqx stop` if it was started in daemon mode.
+* `emqx stop` or `bin/emqx stop` if it is started in daemon mode.
-* Ctrl+C if it was started in foreground mode.
+* Ctrl+C if it is started in foreground mode.
-* Ctrl+C twice if it was started in interactive mode.
+* Ctrl+C twice if it is started in interactive mode.

 {% endemqxce %}